Is your business ready to go global? We’re here to help.

 Itabashi was impressed by the speed and reliability of delivery.
 He said, “A product headed to the United States from Japan was delivered the next day, which used to take more than a week with another service I used.
 For some destinations from Japan, FedEx even had competitive pricing.”

 A U.S.-based customer purchasing fishing equipment on Wednesday or Thursday could look forward to using their new gear on a fishing trip that very weekend, while customers in Southeast Asian countries can receive their purchases as early as 3:00 p.m. the next day.
-After seeing shoppers’ reactions and positive feedback on faster delivery, Itabashi realized that the experience can only add greater value for e-tailers and improve the overall customer shopping experience.
+After seeing shoppers’ reactions and positive feedback on faster and more reliable delivery, Itabashi realized that the experience can only add greater value for e-tailers and improve the overall customer shopping experience.

 Integrating to deliver better outcomes